#1 Home Improvement Retailer

 Grow a Healthy Lawn

-If you're worried that your lawn has brown and crispy blades of grass, don't worry just yet.
-It's possible that you've got a cool season grass that's going to go dormant and turn brown in the heat of the summer.
+If you're worried that your lawn has dry and crispy blades of grass, don't panic.
+It's possible that you've got a cool season grass that goes dormant and turns brown in the summertime heat.
 If that's the case, it'll be brown, but not in patches.
-See if the roots are alive by tugging on a blade of grass: If it comes right out, the grass is probably dead and will need to be replaced with new grass seed or sod.
-If it doesn't come right out, it's dormant.
+Gently tug out a blade of grass to check the roots: If it comes right out, the grass is likely dead and will need to be replaced with new grass seed or sod.
+If it doesn't pull right out, it's dormant.
 That means it's resting but still alive beneath the surface.
-Water dormant grass deeply once or twice each week, but don't fertilize it.
+Dormant grass should be watered deeply once or twice a week but not fertilized.

-Warm-season grass stays green in the summer.
-If you have this kind of lawn, water it deeply once a week.
-Give it another drink every day or two, depending on your weather.
-Avoid overwatering, and let the lawn dry out after heavy rains before you get out the sprinkler or garden hose again.
+For warm-season grass that stays green in the summer, water a bit every few days and deeply once a week.
+The amount of water should add up to about an inch each week.
+Make sure not to overwater, and let the lawn dry out after heavy rains before you get out the garden hose or sprinkler again.
 If it's especially hot out, water when the top two inches of soil is dry to the touch.
-It's ok to let the grass grow a little taller this time of the year, as cutting your lawn too short isn't healthy for it.
+It's ok to let it grow taller this time of the year, as cutting your lawn too short isn't healthy for it.

 Vertical Edible Gardening

-Grow produce vertically to conserve space.
+For summer gardening, grow vegetables vertically to conserve space.
 Many vegetable plants are vines and well-suited to climb a fence or trellis, so plant them next to one and watch them climb.
-Support the stem itself, as well as the junctions right below where the branches grow off the stem.
+The key to success is supporting the stem, branches, and fruit.
 This is so the weight of the plant doesn't snap the branches or stem.

-Fasten your plant to a trellis or pole with string, plant ties and wires, garden wire, or fabric strips.
+Fasten the plant to a trellis, fence, or pole with string, plant ties and wires, garden wire, or fabric strips.
 Be sure to attach each plant loosely.
-Then the branches and leaves can sway in the breeze and the stem has room to grow wider.
-Strawberries, cantaloupe, squash, cucumbers, and tomatoes need support as they bear fruit.
-Melons and squash require hammocks made of old nylons, string, a sling, or other stretchy fabric to support the heavy produce.
-These plants take up less space on the ground this way, which allows you to have walking room in between plants or fit even more of them.
+Then the leaves and branches can sway in the breeze and the stem has room to grow wider.
+Strawberries, tomatoes, squash, cantaloupe and cucumbers need support as they bear fruit.
+Melons and squash require hammocks made of stretchy fabric, string, old nylons, or a sling to support the heavy produce.
+All of these plants take up less space on the ground when grown vertically, which allows you to fit even more plants or have walking room in between.

-No matter if your perfect summer includes grilling, gardening, relaxing, or knocking out those outdoor DIY projects, we've got the supplies you need to keep your days flowing with ease.
-Make the most of these lengthy evenings and early mornings to enjoy all the season has to offer.
-Shop online at your leisure, on our mobile app anywhere you like, or in the aisles of your Midtown store.
+No matter if your perfect summer includes relaxing, grilling, gardening, or completing outdoor DIY projects, we've got the supplies you need to keep your days flowing with ease.
+Make the most of these early mornings and lengthy evenings to enjoy all the season has to offer.
+Shop online at your leisure, on our Home Depot mobile app anywhere you like, or in the aisles of your Midtown store.

 Nearby Stores